- the subversion of absolute beginning

 [49] In Li occhi dolenti we see how one who had been accustomed to find consolation in living Beatrice learns to find consolation in dead Beatrice.

-[51] Here Dante shows us one of his signature moves as a poet, which is to show rather than tell.
-The very idea of pre-history is neatly captured, and is in effect dramatized, by the fact that Inferno 2 recounts the pre-history to Inferno 1.
-And it thus recounts the pre-history to the Commedia itself.
+[49] Inferno 2 thus communicates the crucial autobiographical pre-history of the Commedia: the story of how Dante learned to find consolatio in dead Beatrice.
+At the same time that Inferno 2 communicates the protagonist’s “true” pre-history, the canto also enacts a pre-history in its fiction, by telling of a meeting in Limbo between Beatrice and Virgilio that precedes the account of Inferno 1.
+Here Dante shows us one of his signature moves as a poet, which is to do what he is describing, to show rather than tell.
+The very idea of pre-history is neatly captured, and is in effect dramatized, by the fact that Inferno 2 recounts the pre-history of Inferno 1.

 [52] In canto 2 Virgilio explains to Dante that his voyage through the three realms of the afterlife is willed by God: he is not undertaking a sacrilegious journey of hubris and transgression, but rather a journey that is fully sanctioned and licensed by divine providence.
 Dante-protagonist fears that his enterprise may be “folle” — “temo che la venuta non sia folle” (Inf.
 2.35) — using a Ulyssean adjective whose resonance will be unpacked as the poem progresses.
 Dante-poet scripts both the fear and the reassurance, both raising and defusing the specter of hubris.
 By invoking the possibility of hubris, he is communicating that he is not self-authorized, that he is not a willful and reckless adventurer like Ulysses.
 His journey is fully authorized by divine authority.

-[53] The author of the Commedia lets us know, by staging his fear and Beatrice’s succor — her consolation as expressed in her action and in her language — that he received license for his voyage, that the Supreme Authority granted him the way forward.
+[51] The author of the Commedia lets us know, by staging his fear and Beatrice’s succor — her consolation as expressed in her action and in her language — that he received license for his voyage, that the Supreme Authority granted him the way forward.
+He also lets us know that he has a heroic concept of language and its power to move us.
+And he has a heroic concept of the imagination, which can conjure a dead beloved and bring her to life.

 [55] After the pilgrim has been reassured that he is not embarked on a wild venture, after he has been told by Virgilio who heard it from Beatrice that his voyage is willed by a higher power, the journey can finally begin.